eranhermush/DECODE/README.md

 `true_prop_folder` - this folder contains the desired cells of the datasets (for each dataset 'x.tsv' there is a file 'TruePropx.tsv' with one column - the desired cells). we are going to predict these cells</br>
 `ref_folder` - this folder contains signature matrices </br>
 `index_dataset` - The index of the dataset in the `mixes_folder` (the default is to run the DECODE algorithm on the first file)

+## Contributing
+Contributions to this repository are welcome!
+If you have any bug reports, feature requests, or other suggestions, please feel free to open an issue or submit a pull request